Propagation Networks for Model-Based Control Under Partial Observation: Control Using Learned Dynamics

 If the time horizon $T$ is too long, the learned model might deviate from the ground truth due to accumulated prediction errors.
 Hence, we use Model-Predictive Control (MPC)~\cite{camacho2013model} to stabilize the trajectory by doing forward simulation at every time step as a way to compensate the simulation error.

 \myparagraph{Online adaptation}

-In many situations, without actually interacting with the objects, inherent attributes such as masses, friction, and damping are not directly observable. \modelshort can estimate these attributes online (denoted as $A$) with SGD udpates by minimizing the difference between the predicted future states and the actual future states $\mathcal{L}_{s}(\hat{G}_{t}^\tau, G_{t}^\tau)$.
+In many situations, inherent attributes such as masses, friction, and damping are not directly observable.
+Instead, we can interact with the objects and use \modelshort to estimate these attributes online (denoted as $A$) with SGD updates by minimizing the difference between the predicted future states and the actual future states $\mathcal{L}_{\text{state}}(\hat{G}_{t}^\tau, G_{t}^\tau)$.